-- 12. Do all settings in which the agency provides waiver services provide opportunities and support for recipients to use their initiative, autonomy, and independence in making life choices? - □ Yes - □ No. For each setting that does not meet this requirement, list the name and address of the setting, and what to make choices regarding daily activities?
+12. Do all settings in which the agency provides waiver services provide opportunities and support for recipients to use their initiative, autonomy, and independence in making life choices?

+□ No. For each setting that does not meet this requirement, list the name and address of the setting, and what the agency will do to bring it into compliance

-13. Do all settings in which the agency provides waiver services optimize opportunities for recipients to make choices regarding the physical environment?
+13. Do all settings in which the agency provides waiver services optimize opportunities for recipients to make choices regarding daily activities?